buttercookie42/fennec-plus/README.md

 * 'View source' main menu entry

-To compile the addon, get yourself the Mozilla Add-on SDK from https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation and run "cfx xpi --force-mobile" in the main add-on directory.
+To compile the addon, get yourself the Mozilla Add-on SDK from https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm#Installation and run "jpm xpi" in the main add-on directory.
 Or just download the ready-built version from here ;-)